 I am writing this sitting on the floor of my apartment, where my clammy legs are sticking to the mercifully cool stone tiles.
 It’s nine in the morning.

 What’s that parable about the poor mouse (or maybe a frog?) swimming in the pot of cold water that doesn’t even notice when it starts to be boiled alive, because the change is so subtle?
-Well, this apartment is my boiling pot, and I am its frog.
+Well, this apartment – in August, in Milan – is my boiling pot, and I am its frog.

 On the days when I leave in the morning, usually to spend a few hours in air-conditioned Italian-learning bliss before coming home at midday, I spend the afternoon and evening trying to recover.
 In a hot apartment, trying to cool off from my hot commute, trying to forget the damn air conditioning.
 But when I just never leave the apartment, I boil slowly – almost pleasantly.
 My body temperature rises, nearly unnoticed, with the heat of the day, without trying to fight back.